superfly/docs/getting-started/troubleshooting.html.md

 ### Inspect with SSH

-You can use `fly ssh console` to get a shell on a running Machines in your app.
+You can use `fly ssh console` to get a shell on a running Machine in your app.
 Use `fly ssh console -s` to select a specific Machine.

 ## WARNING The app is not listening on the expected address (Host and port checking)